Menu Content/Inhalt

 • Many dying people like to have someone with them, but they may not wish to (or be able to) interact very much.
 Your quiet presence may be all that they want.

-• Allow them to talk about their NDEs and their NDAs if they have occurred, and know that not every dying person has such experiences.
+• Allow them to talk about their NDEs and their NDAs if they have occurred, but know that not every dying person shares such experiences.
 There are no studies yet that explain why some people have them and others don't.

 • Please know that most dying people can be kept quite comfortable.
 If your loved one appears to be uncomfortable, please notify their health care provider.